sg-crest A Singapore Government Agency Website

 Both the accused and the prosecution can file an appeal.
 Victims and other people not involved in the court case cannot appeal.

-If you are prosecutor in a private prosecution, you may not appeal against the court's decision unless you have obtained permission from the Attorney-General to do so.
+If you are the prosecutor in a private prosecution, you may not appeal against the court's decision unless you have obtained permission from the Public Prosecutor to do so.

-If you are the defendant in a private prosecution, you can appeal against the court's decision.
+If you are the accused in a private prosecution, you can appeal against the court's decision.

 The party who files an appeal is known as the appellant.